kguilly/customExtraction/myFiles/Tests/Timing_TestBed/READMEH.txt

     - One month: January 2022

+Profiling stats:
+    C:
+        - one file
+            time:
+            mem:

+        - one day
+            time:
+            mem: 229.2 MB

+        - one month
+            time:
+            mem:

+    Python:
+        -one file
+            time:
+            mem:

+        - one day
+            time:
+            mem:

+        - one month
+            time:
+            mem:

 The information in the GRIB2 files will only be decompressed, the data will not be sorted or further processed